Adaptive Leadership – 5 Rules to Learn

 The crisis is the test of leadership.
-The Covid-19 pandemic crisis is an opportunity for leaders to test their leadership skills and align themselves to the need of time.
+The Covid-19 pandemic crisis is an opportunity for leaders to test their leadership skills.
+They have to align themselves to the need of time.
 The crisis has reduced a little bit but is not yet over.
 It is still evolving with all the imperfection, uncertainty, and missing information.
-It is a multi-dimensional phenomenon affecting all the facets of social life, such as politics, economy, culture, and set patterns of life in all spheres are at stake.
+It is a multi-dimensional phenomenon affecting all the facets of social life.
+Politics, economy, culture, and set patterns of life in all spheres are at stake.
 Adaptive Leadership provides an answer to lead from the front in times of crisis and ever-transforming situations.

-The crisis creates a chorus the provides opportunities hidden in it.
-The crisis handling needs an out of box thinking, creative crisis handling techniques, and an adaptive leadership approach.
-The adaptive leadership can best be explained by way of the following 4As hypotheses.
+The crisis creates a chorus that provides opportunities hidden in it.
+Crisis handling needs box thinking, creative crisis-handling techniques, and an adaptive leadership approach.
+Adaptive leadership can best be explained by way of the following 4As hypotheses.

 Anticipation:- refers to possible future requirements, emerging tendencies, and possibilities.

-Articulation:- is to develop a framework to create an environment of understanding needs and to streamline actions to meet these needs.
+Articulation:- is to develop a framework to create an environment of understanding needs and to streamline actions.

 Adaptation:- Formulating a system of continuous learning while adjusting the response to emerging issues.

 The next was to adapt to coming changes by developing new business models and entering into effective partnerships to face and handle the exigencies of the looming threat of Covid-19.
-“Meet the crisis” readiness included developing health facilities, testing and screening issues, cases managements issues, and above all, the core issue of developing a vaccine.
+“Meet the crisis” readiness included developing health facilities, testing, and screening issues, case management issues, and above all, the core issue of developing a vaccine.

-The collective Covid-19 crisis handling experience proved a healthy learning opportunity for active players from health and administration.
+The collective Covid-19 crisis-handling experience proved a healthy learning opportunity for active players in health and administration.
 Learning, thanks to the response to the Covid-19 crisis, has resulted in the following five guiding principles of an adaptive leadership

 1. Evidence-based Learning & Adapting